-The idea is that the PCPs of a chord follow a pattern, and that pattern can be learned from examples.
-Machine learning (ML) [9] techniques are used to generalize a classification model from a given database of labelled examples, and then new examples can be automatically classified.
-The original PCP implementation from Fujishima used a KNN learner [9], and more recent works [3] successfully used other machine learning algorithms.
+The idea of using PCPs to chord recognition is that the PCPs of a chord follow a pattern, and that patterns can be learned from examples.
+Thus, machine learning (ML) techniques [9] can be used to generalize a classification model from a given database of labeled examples, in order to automatically classify new ones.
+So, for the PCP of a chord, the system will respond the most probable (or closest) chord class, given the examples previously learned.
+The original PCP implementation from Fujishima used a KNN learner [6], and more recent works [3] successfully used other machine learning algorithms.